Hawkk2/Cyclistic-Case-Study-SQL/README.md

 You will produce a report with the following deliverables:

-a.
-A clear statement of the business task
+1. A clear statement of the business task
-a.
-A description of all data sources used
+1. A description of all data sources used
-a.
-Documentation of any cleaning or manipulation of data
+1. Documentation of any cleaning or manipulation of data
-a.
-A summary of your analysis
+1. A summary of your analysis
-a.
-Supporting visualizations and key findings
+1. Supporting visualizations and key findings
-a.
-Your top three recommendations based on your analysis
+1. Your top three recommendations based on your analysis

 a.
 What is the business task?